 Installing Red locally

-- Download the correct Red binary version for your computer from here (takes only a few seconds, it's less than 1MB).
-Save into a suitable folder.
+- Download the correct Red console binary version for your computer (takes only a couple of seconds).
+Save it into a suitable folder.

-- For Windows users, run it by double-clicking on the Red binary file.
-It will then automatically build the Red GUI-console.
-Next time you double-click on the file, the GUI-console will automatically open.
+- For Windows users, run it by double-clicking on the downloaded file.
+The GUI-console will automatically open.

 (*) We have a temporary dependency on libcurl3 for Linux platform, so in case it is not installed or if you are running a 64-bit Linux, please check extra instructions from our download page.